albersola/pensabot/README.md

   <a href="https://pensabot.ai">Website</a>
 </p>

+> Status: unfinished personal prototype.
+>
+> I built this project for myself to experiment with the idea.
+It is not production-ready, the feature set is incomplete, and things may change or break without notice.

 PensaBot is an AI chat that integrates with Telegram (Whatsapp or other providers coming soon) and works as your personal memory.

 Send it anything — text, voice notes, photos, links, and it will remember everything for you.
 When you need something back, just ask in plain language.

-It's fully self-hostable, so your data stays yours.
+It's self-hostable, so your data stays yours.

 ## Why PensaBot